Sale Date:

 More Grade 1 Winners than any other Store sale

-All horses catalogued and offered at the 2025 Derby Sale are eligible for the Tattersalls Ireland MSL Mercedes-Benz Bumper, which will be run at the Leopardstown Christmas Festival on December 28th 2026.
+All horses catalogued and offered at the 2025 Derby Sale are eligible for the Tattersalls Ireland MSL Mercedes-Benz Sales Bumper, which will be run at the Leopardstown Christmas Festival on December 28th 2026.
 The vendor of the winning horse will drive away in a brand-new Mercedes-Benz GLC.
 For the first time, three-year-olds sold 18 months earlier as two-year-olds at the Derby Sale will have the opportunity to participate in an Irish bumper.

 Simon Kerins and Dermot O’Hara provide insight into the new partnership between Tattersalls Ireland and MSL Mercedes-Benz